 administration

-The Human Resources Manager is responsible for administering the provisions of this Policy.
-In the event the Human Resources Manager is conflicted, the General Manager shall be responsible for administering the Policy.
+The Senior Manager, People and Development is responsible for administering the provisions of this Policy.
+In the event the Senior Manager, People and Development is conflicted, the Chief Operating Officer shall be responsible for administering the Policy.

-In the event the General Manager is the Respondent in a complaint, the Human Resources Manager shall immediately notify the President who shall in consultation with the Board of Directors administer the Policy.
+In the event the Chief Operating Officer is the Respondent in a complaint, the Senior Manager, People and Development shall immediately notify the President who shall in consultation with the Board of Directors administer the Policy.

 general statement